txusa63/Book-Database/README.md

 # Book-Database

-A book database app that records the data of books that the user currently has and wishes to purchase.
+A MERN stack book database app that records the data of books that the user currently has and wishes to purchase.